No Ronaldo, no wins for Juventus after losing at Napoli 2-1

 "We put in a worse performance against Empoli but today unfortunately we paid the price for errors," Allegri said.

-"In soccer, when you don't win, you can only shut up and work hard."
+"In football, when you don't win, you can only shut up and work hard."

 Juventus doesn't have much time to train, though, before traveling to Sweden for its Champions League opener against Malm on Tuesday.